bioinfokushwaha/ProteinModelling_and_Simulation/README.md

 # Workshop
-Materials for the MNNIT workshop
+Materials for the NIAB workshop